troclaux/notes/aws.md

 ### purchasing options

-- on-demand: ideal for short-term use, expensive
+- on-demand instances: ideal for short-term use, expensive
   - predictable pricing
   - highest cost but no upfront payment
   - no long-term commitment
-- reserved: commit to 1 or 3 years, cheaper
+- reserved instances (RI): commit to 1 or 3 years, cheaper
   - long workloads
   - up to 72% discount compared to on-demand
   - allow instance size flexibility within the same instance family, but only for Linux and in a Region, and when using regional RIs (not zonal)
+  - if you pick convertible reserved instances, you can change instance family later, OS, tenancy or region
+    - as long as the new instance is of equal or greater value
 - spot instances: bid for unused capacity, cheapest
   - no guaranteed availability, aws can terminate them when the spot price exceeds your bid price
 - savings plans: flexible pricing model where you commit to an amount of usage for 1 or 3 years
   - discount based on long-term usage
   - best for users who want cost savings, but with more flexibility than reserved instances
+  - have largely superseded RI as they offer more flexibility and similar or better savings
 - capacity reservations: reserve instance capacity in a specific AZ
   - ensures that you have compute capacity available when you need it
 - dedicated hosts: get an entire physical server to yourself